matijakolaric-com/django-music-publisher/README.rst

 `CWR Developer Toolset <https://matijakolaric.com/development/cwr-toolset/>`_, one for data validation and one for generation of CWR files.

-It will work without these tools, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own.
-The latter could be solved with a template, but without the former, it would probably not result in valid CWR files.
+Django Music Publisher app  works without these tools, but data will not be validated as CWR-compliant, and there will be no way to create CWR, unless you make your own.

+The latter could be solved with a template, but without the former, it would often not result in valid CWR files.

 Installing the app
 ===============================================================================